 As a Graduate Assistant, some of Molinari’s duties include handling the transportation for the team, helping prepare for daily practices and competitions, and ultimately being the coach’s right-hand-man.

 While football was obviously a big part of Molinari’s life, he’s decided it’s time for bigger and better things.

 “I had the opportunity to stay with the football team and be a GA for them but I kind of wanted to branch out a little bit and do something different,” he said.
 “Golf provided me with that opportunity.
 To be able to experience football as a DI athlete and go through that process and then transition into golf as a GA, I can take a lot from football and apply it to being a GA.
 That adds a lot to the experience I already have.”

 This year, the Men’s Golf team is returning to West Virginia University as an official varsity Division I sport for the first time in 30 years.
 The team will partake in 13 tournaments during the 2015-16 season.

 Headlining the roster is Easton Renwick, a redshirt senior regarded as one of the top golfers in the Big 12.
 Others include freshmen Cole Hand and Max Sear, sophomore Tae Wan Lee, and junior Alan Cooke among others.

-“We’re very excited about the season,” says Molinari.
+“We’re very excited about the season,” Molinari said.
 “We’re anxious to see how we compete as a Big 12 team.
 The Big 12 Conference is pretty good golf wise…Just moving forward, excited to have a golf team here.
 That’s the bottom line, and we’re gonna enjoy it.”